-The GENESYS model's hourly hydro generation data was not directly transferred to the AURORA xmp® model because this would not allow the hydro dispatch to be affected by the assignment of the portion of the reserve requirements to the non-hydro reserve serving units (all thermal for this study).
-Instead, the maximum and minimum hydro generation levels for each on and off-peak period in a day were selected from the hourly hydro dispatch in the AURORA xmp® model.
-This allowed the hourly information input to the AURORA xmp® model to reflect the constrained, economic dispatch from the GENESYS model.
-This input was represented by two hourly maximum and minimum generation multiplier vectors and a hydro energy vector.
-The product of these vectors contains the daily on and off peak maximum generation values and the daily on and off-peak minimum generation values.
+The GENESYS model's hourly hydro generation data was not directly transferred to the AURORAxmp model because this would not allow the hydro dispatch to be affected by the assignment of the portion of the reserve requirements to the non-hydro reserve serving units (all thermal for this study).
+Instead, the maximum and minimum hydro generation levels for each on and off-peak period in a day were selected from the hourly hydro dispatch in the AURORAxmp model.
+This allowed the hourly information input to the AURORAxmp model to reflect the constrained, economic dispatch from the GENESYS model.
+This input was represented by two hourly maximum and minimum vectors.
+These are the daily on and off peak maximum generation values and the daily on and off-peak minimum generation values.
 This modification of the AURORAxmp model hydro input data allows the model the flexibility to use the hydro system within a tightly defined range that still reflects the constraints and more sophisticated economic dispatch of the hydro system provided by the GENESYS model.